The Lake George Winter Carnival Weekend Itinerary: Plan Your Visit

 Lake George Beach Club

-They’re right by Shepard’s Park where the majority of carnival activities take place, and they’re open year-round with fabulous food.
+They’re right by Shepard’s Park where the majority of carnival activities take place - you'll love the food and festive atmosphere at the Lake George Beach Club!

 The Lagoon

-The aforementioned Lagoon is more than just an ice bar - step into their restaurant to dine indoors.
+The aforementioned Lagoon is more than just an ice bar - step into their restaurant to dine indoors for some classic winter comfort food like chicken wings, mac and cheese, or pizza.

 The Log Jam Restaurant